D3lyth/lunar_glow/README.md

 ```

 - [DrawSQL](https://drawsql.app/)
-DrawSQL was used to crreate an ERD to visualise the tables within the database and their relationships.
+DrawSQL was used to create an ERD to visualise the tables within the database and their relationships.

 🛑🛑🛑🛑🛑
 ![screenshot](documentation/erd.png)